PubGraph: A Large-Scale Scientific Knowledge Graph: Introduction

-The contributions of this work are summarized as follows: \begin{enumerate} \item Creating of PubGraph, a billion-scale, multi-relational temporal KG using the Wikidata ontology \item Introducing a large-scale extrapolated link prediction benchmarks for KG models in both transductive and inductive settings \item Developing novel extensions for inductive graph models that improve performance and scalability \item Identifying adversarial benchmark variants posing challenging new environments for KG research \item Analyzing state-of-the-art static and temporal KG models for multi-relational citation link prediction \end{enumerate}
+The contributions of this work are summarized as follows: \begin{enumerate}[topsep=0pt] \item Introducing PubGraph, a billion-scale, multi-relational KG built on top of the OpenAlex catalog \item Mapping the OpenAlex metadata to Wikidata ontology \item Connecting two other large-scale scholarly metadata repositories, S2AG and Wikidata, to make PubGraph a unifying and comprehensive resource \item Introducing large-scale extrapolated KGC benchmarks for KG models in both transductive and inductive settings \item Identifying challenging adversarial evaluation settings for KGC benchmarks \end{enumerate}